The SEA algorithm for endomorphisms of supersingular elliptic curves: Introduction

 \subsection{Acknowledgements}

 We thank Fran\c{c}ois Morain who informed us that the idea of applying Elkies' algorithm for Atkin primes $\ell$ for an ordinary curve~$E$ that a rational $\ell$-isogeny over a small but nontrivial extension of $\FF_q$ is due to Dewaghe~\cite{Dew98}.
 We also thank Andrew Sutherland for helpful discussions, and the Park City Mathematics Institute, where this work began.
+Finally, we are grateful to the two reviewers for their careful reading of this paper.
+We are especially grateful to one reviewer whose suggestions significantly simplified Section~\ref{subsec:mod_ell} and who suggested much simpler proof of Lemma~\ref{lem:normalizing_constant_from_numerator}.
 This material is based upon work supported by the National Science Foundation under Grant No.\ 2340564.
 This research was funded in part by the Commonwealth of Virginia’s Commonwealth Cyber Initiative (CCI).
 The first author acknowledges support of the Institut Henri Poincaré (UAR 839 CNRS-Sorbonne Université), and LabEx CARMIN (ANR-10-LABX-59-01).